-That said, however, most Singaporean women are in fact secure about their physical appearances, with a respectable 49 percent surveyed stating they were “confident” or “somewhat confident” or their looks.
+That said, however, most Singaporean women are in fact secure about their physical appearances.
+About a respectable 49 percent surveyed stating they were “confident” or “somewhat confident” or their looks.

 How do you think you look?

-Perhaps, therefore, it is time to reconsider our iron-fisted judgements in the realm of attractiveness, cutting ourselves and others some slack to embrace the way we look regardless.
-Think of the frazzled mum who rushes through the day to run errands for the family — she comes home dishevelled and worn out — but isn’t that the very personification of the beauty of strength itself?
+Perhaps, it is time to reconsider our iron-fisted judgements in the realm of attractiveness.
+We need to cut ourselves and others some slack to embrace the way we look regardless.
+Think of the frazzled mum who rushes through the day to run errands for the family.
+She comes home disheveled and worn out — but isn’t that the very personification of the beauty of strength itself?

-While it is comforting that most women in Singapore are confident of their appearances, it is important for us to remember that beauty is only skin deep and that true beauty does not lie solely on looks alone.
+While it is comforting that most Singaporean women are confident of their appearances, it is important for us to remember that beauty is only skin deep.
+True beauty does not lie solely on looks alone.
 For the grace, strength, compassion and wisdom that every woman possesses — here’s the true beauty within you.